nexus-stc/stc/cybrex/README.md

 You can edit the config file to point to different IPFS addresses.

 ## Usage

+**Attention!** STC does not contain every book or publication in the world.
+We are constantly increasing coverage but there is still a lot to do.
+STC contains metadata for the most of the items, but `links` or `content` fields may be absent.

 ```console
 # Set your OpenAI key